 Cherokee Language Program

-Beginning Fall 2024, Duke will launch its first American Indian language program with the establishment of a Cherokee Language course series.
+Beginning fall 2024, Duke will launch its first American Indian language program with the establishment of a Cherokee Language course series.